Centre transforming railway infrastructure by making record investment: PM Modi | Business

 The PM also dedicated to the nation the 25.4-km double line between Nimtita and New Farakka, constructed at Rs 269 crore, and doubling of tracks between Ambari Falakata and New Maynaguri stations, and New Mainaguri and Gumanihat, built at a total cost of Rs 2,093 crore.

-Also present on the occasion were Governor C V Ananda Bose and Union Railway Minister Ashwini Vaishnaw.
+Also, present on the occasion were Governor C V Ananda Bose and Railway Minister Ashwini Vaishnaw.

 The seventh Vande Bharat Express started its journey at 11.45 am from platform number 22 of Howrah Station to travel to New Jalpaiguri, the gateway to the Northeast.